shiftsystems/shift-mon/README.md

 # Shift Mon

-An open source remote monitoring and management tool based on Telegraf, InfluxDB, and MeshCentral.
+An open source monitoring and logging tool based on Telegraf, Victoriametrics, Loki, Grafana, and Uptime Kuma.
 It cares about everything you manage not just windows boxes.

 ## Installation
 [Follow the intructions in the docs](docs/Install.md)